 CUET Biology Exam Pattern 2026

 Before candidates start preparing, they must obtain a good understanding of the CUET exam pattern.
 CUET exam pattern remains the same, irrespective of the domain subject.
-Refer to the table below for more details on CUET UG exam pattern 2026.
+Refer to space below for more details on CUET UG exam pattern 2026.

 CUET Biology Syllabus 2026